bureau-local/employment-tribunal/README.md

 ### Tasks
 - [ ] Write script to analyse of the decisions data (most common defendant? etc.)
 - [ ] Write script to search within the txt files
+- [ ] Write a script to update the decisions data with the latest decisions
+- [ ] Automate the decisions data collection process
-- [ ] An automation that runs/updates all step of the process automatically
+- [ ] An automation to track/get new reports when they're published (and convert them to txt)

 ## Methodology